Feature #1998

 Deng team then create tracker items for ones they think are possible (that include links to the forum threads, so Deng team could then see how popular X RFE is, which would be a useful tool to analyse RFE priority)?

-#5 Updated by danij about 9 years ago
+#5 Updated by danij over 9 years ago

 Personally I believe we should look to retain game menus comparable to those found in the original games.
 The issue I have with the current Options menu is the lack of a coherent design vision.
 The game menus cannot provide the same quality user experience that Doomsday's 2.0 UI does.
 However, the game menu should remain from the perspective of emulating the original game(s).